Apparently, yes they could.

 The vetted studies were considered part of the core knowledge by which scientists understand the dynamics of personality, relationships, learning and memory.
 Therapists and educators rely on such findings to help guide decisions, and the fact that so many of the studies were called into question could sow doubt in the scientific underpinnings of their work.

-This isn’t great news for anyone who is dealing with a mental health issue, or anyone studying the affects of childhood abuse.
+This isn’t great news for anyone who is dealing with a mental health issue, or anyone studying the effects of childhood abuse.
 We tend to look at study results we find online and assume them to be true, but maybe we shouldn’t do that.
-On the other hand, this would help explain why we see studies that seem to contradict one another, because in truth, one study with one group in one circumstance might actually only show those results that one time, and another study with a different group in different circumstances would produce different results.
-That seems to be the gist of this work, in trying to reproduce the results of studies, half the time the weren’t reproduced, which means that maybe, just maybe, we should not jump on the next internet bandwagon about treatment, but wait until we have more evidence to corroborate the information.
+On the other hand, this would help explain why we see studies that seem to contradict one another because in truth, one study with one group in one circumstance might actually only show those results that one time and another study with a different group in different circumstances would produce different results.
+That seems to be the gist of this work, in trying to reproduce the results of studies, half the time they weren’t reproduced, which means that maybe, just maybe, we should not jump on the next internet bandwagon about treatment, but wait until we have more evidence to corroborate the information.

 But why let further science get in the way of a good internet meme? 😉

 On the other hand, once we do have further studies that back up information about childhood abuse, depression, and so on, we should absolutely push that information out as widely as possible!
 But, as always, and even with stuff that I share here, let’s not jump to conclusions without further evidence.